htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     Since each machine will have a different ``$(FILESYSTEM_DOMAIN)``, they will not be considered to have shared file systems.

-:macro-def:`RESERVE_AFS_CACHE`
-    If your machine is running AFS and the AFS cache lives on the same partition as the other HTCondor directories, and you want HTCondor to reserve the space that your AFS cache is configured to use, set this macro to ``True``.
-It defaults to ``False``.

 :macro-def:`USE_NFS`
     This configuration variable changes the semantics of Chirp file I/O when running in the vanilla, java or parallel universe.
 If